maximevictor/wikipedia-networks/README.md

 Scala and Mathematica programs to construct networks of first links from Wikipedia dumps.

+## Reference

+"Structures of Knowledge from Wikipedia Networks," Maxime Gabella, https://arxiv.org/abs/1708.05368

 ## Instructions

+1. Choose a Wikipedia backup dump from https://dumps.wikimedia.org and download the file with a name of the form "enwiki-20180220-pages-articles.xml.bz2" (see for example https://dumps.wikimedia.org/enwiki/).

-In terminal, compile Scala program with Simple Build Tool:
+2. In a terminal, compile Scala program with Simple Build Tool:

     $ sbt

-Extract first (and second) links for every article from a Wikipedia dump:
+    Extract first and second links for every article from the Wikipedia dump:

-$ runMain wikicycles.parser.WikiXmlConverter dewiki-latest-pages-articles.xml.bz2
+    $ runMain wikicycles.parser.WikiXmlConverter WIKI_DUMP/enwiki-20180220-pages-articles.xml.bz2

-Create paths of first links:
+    where WIKI_DUMP is the directory in which you saved the Wikipedia dump.
+The result is written to a file enwiki-20180220-pages-articles-pagelinks.csv.

+    Create a path of first links starting from every article and ending at the first repetition (if a first link is invalid, the second link is used):

-$ runMain wikicycles.analysis.FullPathCreator ../wikidata/dewiki-latest-pages-articles-pagelinks.csv
+    $ runMain wikicycles.analysis.FullPathCreator WIKI_DUMP/enwiki-20180220-pages-articles-pagelinks.csv

-You can then use the Mathematica notebook to construct networks of first links.
+3. The resulting file enwiki-20180220-pages-articles-pagelinks-fullpaths.csv can then be imported with the Mathematica notebook WikiNets.nb to construct and analyse Wikipedia networks of first links.